mikeroyal/Windows-11-Guide/README.md

 ## Removing the Windows 11 Watermark
-[Back to the Top](https://github.com/mikeroyal/Windows-11-Guide#table-of-contents) The simplest way to do this is with Winarows Universal Water Mark Disabler witch can be found at https://winaero.com/download-universal-watermark-disabler/
+[Back to the Top](https://github.com/mikeroyal/Windows-11-Guide#table-of-contents) The simplest way to do this is with Winarows Universal Water Mark Disabler which can be found at https://winaero.com/download-universal-watermark-disabler/

 There’s also a manual a way to remove the Windows 11 watermark.
 It’s important to know that removing the watermark does include editing some system registry files.
 So, do this at your own risk, and be careful.